By Alex Morgan 1 min read

 • Opponent Tendencies: Tight opponents tend to raise strongly with strong hands; wider opponents may raise with a broader range, opening opportunities for counter-strategies.

-• Position and Pot Odds: When facing raises, assess the pot odds to decide if calling is profitable based on your hand's equity.
+• Position and Pot Odds: When facing raises, assess the Pot Odds to decide if calling is profitable based on your hand's equity.

 Post-Flop Play